altsan/qe-text-editor/README.md

 files are in sync with the latest English sources before translating, run `lupdate qe.pro` (see the note above about the path to the Qt4 binaries).

+All message files should use UTF-8 encoding.

 Help file source in help/ should also be translated.
 Copy qe.ipf to either qe_xx.ipf or qe_xx_yy.ipf (where 'xx' is the two-letter ISO code for your language, and 'yy' is the two-letter code for a particular country or region) and use your preferred text or INF editor to translate the contents.

+Unlike message files, translated IPF files should use the native OS/2 codepage for the target language (this is CP850 for most Latin languages).

+You will also need to translate the files `qe.qhp` and `qe.qhcp` to update the titles and keywords.
+These files should be UTF-8 encoded.

-See 'Building from Source' (above) for build instructions.
+See 'Building from Source' (above) for help file build instructions.

 Notices